The 1910s

 May Day is celebrated on May 1st as a spring festival in parts of the United States and Europe.
 Its origins lie in Roman and Germanic spring festivals dating back to 2nd and 9th centuries respectively.
-During the late 1800s and early 1900s, May Day celebrations frequently occurred at women's colleges and academic institutions in the United States, including East Carolina Teachers Training School and East Carolina Teachers College, and may have included singing, dancing around a maypole, plays, and parades.
+During the late 1800s and early 1900s, May Day celebrations frequently occurred at women's colleges and academic institutions in the United States, including East Carolina Teachers Training School and

 Male Visitors